soheilsh7/claude-cli/README.md

 6. In the Headers tab, find the Cookie header
 7. Copy the entire cookie value

+Visit [here](https://github.com/KoushikNavuluri/Claude-API?tab=readme-ov-file#usage) for more description on how to get your session key.

 ## Usage

 ### Interactive Chat